 - Addressing the ongoing pandemic, green infrastructure and promoting equality would be top priorities.

-The presidential candidate’s proposals for economic policy seem to be designed to promote two distinct objectives: recovery from the Covid-19 economic contraction and transforming the economy to generate more desirable outcomes.
+Biden’s proposals for economic policy seem to be designed to promote two distinct objectives: recovery from the Covid-19 economic contraction and transforming the economy to generate more desirable outcomes.
 As the pandemic continues to be a significant threat to both the global and domestic economy, the public health response should be an economic priority.
 Extending current fiscal support – including enhanced unemployment benefits, support to small businesses, state and local governments, schools, etc. – will require immediate attention in the earliest days of the administration.

 A large infrastructure bill with an emphasis on climate change is likely to be the first major legislative economic initiative, after ensuring that basic fiscal support – such as unemployment insurance – is extended.

 Other priorities that Biden is likely to pursue, in the infrastructure bill or through other means, include: a higher minimum wage, greater access to healthcare, paid sick leave and childcare, strengthening unions, increasing the tax burden on corporations and high income individuals, promoting competition, particularly for technology companies, and strengthening education and immigration programs.